nrfconnect/sdk-nrf/doc/nrf/config_and_build.rst

 Read the guides in this section to learn how to use these tools and configuration methods in areas valid for :ref:`all supported boards <app_boards>`.
 Depending on the board you are working with, check also its :ref:`hardware guide <device_guides>`, as some nRF Series families have specific exceptions and rules to be applied on top of the general configuration procedures.

-Make sure to consider :ref:`app_bootloaders` already at this stage of the application development.
+Make sure to consider :ref:`app_bootloaders` and :ref:`app_dfu` already at this stage of the application development.

 .. toctree::
    :maxdepth: 1